-PRIN 2.1.1R: Principle 1 its business with integrity and tackles the risk that the firm, or anyone acting on its behalf, engages in bribery and corruption.
-Self-assessment questions: What role do senior management play in the firm's anti-bribery and corruption effort?
+A firm's senior management are responsible for ensuring that the firm conducts its business with integrity and tackles the risk that the firm, or anyone acting on its behalf, engages in bribery and corruption.

+- What role do senior management play in the firm's anti-bribery and corruption effort?
 Do they approve and periodically review the strategies and policies for managing, monitoring and mitigating this risk?
-What steps do they take to ensure staff are aware of their interest in this area? • Can your firm's board and senior management demonstrate a good understanding of the bribery and corruption risks faced by the firm, the materiality to its business and how to apply a risk-based approach to antibribery and corruption?
-How are integrity and compliance with relevant anti-corruption legislation considered when discussing business opportunities?
-What information do senior management receive in relation to bribery and corruption, and how frequently?
+What steps do they take to ensure staff are aware of their interest in this area? - Can your firm's board and senior management demonstrate a good understanding of the bribery and corruption risks faced by the firm, the materiality to its business and how to apply a risk-based approach to anti-bribery and corruption? - How are integrity and compliance with relevant anti-corruption legislation considered when discussing business opportunities? - What information do senior management receive in relation to bribery and corruption, and how frequently?
 Is it sufficient for senior management effectively to fulfil their functions in relation to anti-bribery and corruption?

-Examples of good practice Examples of poor practice The firm is committed to There is a lack of awareness of. carrying out business fairly, or engagement in, anti-bribery honestly and openly. and corruption at senior management or board level.
-Responsibility for anti-bribery and corruption systems and An 'ask no questions' culture sees controls is clearly documented management turn a blind eye to and apportioned to a single senior how new business is generated. manager with appropriate terms Little or no management of reference who reports information is sent to the board ultimately to the board. about higher-risk third-party Anti-bribery systems and controls relationships or payments. • are subject to audit.
-Management information submitted to the board ensures they are adequately informed of internal and external developments relevant to bribery and corruption and respond to these swiftly and effectively.
+Examples of good practiceThe firm is committed to carrying out business fairly, honestly and openly.

+- Responsibility for anti-bribery and corruption systems and controls is clearly documented and apportioned to a single senior manager with appropriate terms of reference who reports ultimately to the board. - Anti-bribery systems and controls are subject to audit. - Management information submitted to the board ensures they are adequately informed of internal and external developments relevant to bribery and corruption and respond to these swiftly and effectively.